Assistant Professor of Biomedical Engineering

-Roarke Horstmeyer will join Duke on July 1, 2018, as an assistant professor of biomedical engineering.
+Roarke Horstmeyer joined Duke on July 1, 2018, as an assistant professor of biomedical engineering.

 Dr. Horstmeyer is interested in exploring new ways to capture and process biomedical images.
 He develops microscopes, cameras and computer algorithms for a wide range of applications, from forming 3D reconstructions of organisms to detecting neurons deep within tissue.
 His work lies at the intersection of optics, biology, signal processing and optimization.

-A doctoral graduate of Caltech’s electrical engineering department, Dr. Horstmeyer is currently an Einstein International Postdoctoral Fellow with the Judkewitz lab at Charitè Medical School in Berlin, where he is working to apply digital optical phase conjugation in neuroscience.
-He earned a master of science from the MIT Media Lab and bachelor’s degrees in Physics and Japanese from Duke University.
+A doctoral graduate of Caltech’s electrical engineering department, Dr. Horstmeyer was most recently an Einstein International Postdoctoral Fellow with the Judkewitz lab at Charitè Medical School in Berlin, where he worked to apply digital optical phase conjugation in neuroscience.
+He earned a master of science from the MIT Media Lab and bachelor’s degrees in physics and Japanese from Duke University.

 - PhD, California Institute of Technology, 2015